programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 # Credits

-I completed this lesson thanks to the suport of the [George Garth Graham Undergraduate Digital History Research Fellowship](http://grahamresearchfellow.org/).
+I completed this lesson thanks to the support of the [George Garth Graham Undergraduate Digital History Research Fellowship](http://grahamresearchfellow.org/).

 The R program I used to gather the sample data is [here](https://github.com/jeffblackadar/getting-started-with-mysql/blob/master/newspaper-search-and-store.R).